CVPD/Driver-Drowsiness-Detection/README.md

 ### **Main Pipeline Example**
 Preprocess, reduce and train classifier for one PML technique.
 It makes use of the following functions:

-1. PreprocessDataset: gathers all videos from each training/test dataset subject and situation and applies the desired PML preprocessing.
+1. PreprocessDataset: collects all videos from each training/test dataset subject and situation and applies the desired PML preprocessing.

 2. BuildTrainDataset: Builds a dataset from a file created by PreprocessDataset